UCI-GREGoR/wgs-downstream/README.md

 - for ExpansionHunterDenovo, which expects some amount of case/control annotation, only samples that are present in both the user manifest (e.g. `config/bam_manifest.tsv`) _and_ the data model spreadsheet `participant` tab are considered. this means, among other things, that the flowcell control low-depth NA24385 samples are always excluded from analysis.
+- glnexus pulls all gvcfs from the relevant user manifest (by default, `config/gvcf_manifest.tsv`).
+- DeepTrio is still in initial development, but the draft behavior is that the workflow will detect probands with at least one parent present in the inputs, and use DeepTrio to regenerate gvcfs for those individuals.
+Those gvcfs will then be joint called together, excluding all other subjects, with glnexus, and the resulting vcf will be annotated for _de novo_ variation. how exactly this will interact with glnexus as the primary analysis target is TBD, largely based on how well it turns out DeepTrio performs.

+#### Triggering Reruns

 This workflow is expected to be run periodically from the same installation.
 At some point, if there's enough iteration and interest, I may update this workflow to handle perfect updating automatically.
 In lieu of that, here's how you can make